bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: app.example.com
 ```

-**Description**: called when the store owner or user clicks to load your app.
+**Description**: called when the store owner or user clicks to load the app.

 **How to Handle**:
 1. [Verify the signed payload](#verifying-the-signed-payload)